Physical Abuse

 It is a myth that men do not experience physical violence from partners.
 Female partners may be much smaller but, as most men do not retaliate, many suffer violence from their female partners.
 Women are also more likely to use a weapon or to attack when a man is in a vulnerable situation, e.g. asleep.m Physical abuse, like other forms of abuse, is often a tactic used to control.
 Those who use physical violence may do so if it is an effective form of abuse to use.
 It is a way of policing or controlling your behaviour.
 If more subtle forms of emotional abuse do not achieve what the abuser wants to achieve, they may resort to violence.

 Despite what some people might think, it is not necessarily a loss of control.
 Rather, it can be both controlled and controlling.
 It is usually aimed at areas of the body which can be concealed by clothing so no one else can see the injuries.
-Where there have been injuries to more exposed parts of the body for example; face neck and hands, the abuser expects you to make an excuse to explain it away.
-This can be humiliating, having to explain to friends/family/colleagues an obvious injury that you know was caused by your partner, hiding abuse in plain sight.
-The abuser can then rely on the threat of future violence as a means of control – any future incidents exist in the shadows of the worst incident.
+Where there have been injuries to more exposed parts of the body for example; face, neck and hands, the abuser expects you to lie about its origins or make up an excuse.
+Or you may feel the need to out of your own self-shame or embarrassment.
+It can feel humiliating to have to explain to the people around you how an obvious injury that you know was caused by your partner, occurred.
+And so you may resort to hiding abuse in plain sight.

 Physical violence can include, but is not limited to: